Skip to main content

 • Mobile Shelter Support Program Shift Lead - Contract

 As an MSSP Shift Lead, you will play a pivotal role in coordinating day-to-day shift activities and operations.
 Leveraging your own personal experience with homelessness, mental health challenges, and substance use, you will serve as a guiding force, assisting, inspiring, and mentoring both clients and fellow team members on their journeys toward well-being.
 Utilizing a trauma-informed approach, you will empower individuals to navigate and access services, de-escalate challenging situations, share valuable resources and information, build trust and rapport, facilitate communication with clients, offer social and recreational support, organize and lead client-focused programs as needed, and advocate on behalf of clients when necessary.
 The MSSP Shift Lead will also accompany clients to appointments.
-Furthermore, the MSSP Shift Lead will undertake responsibilities such as welcoming and training new team members and collaborating with other teams, including the MSSP Supervisor(s) and the Senior Manager of Mobile Community Health Services.
+Furthermore, the MSSP Shift Lead will undertake responsibilities such as welcoming and training new team members and collaborating with other teams, including the Supervisor(s), MSSP and the Senior Manager of Mobile Community Health Services.
 Effective communication between TNG and site operators is crucial to ensure that the needs of our clients are met efficiently.
 Additionally, you will actively contribute to overdose prevention and response, safety planning, and the enhancement of harm reduction practices through various strategies and advocacy efforts.
 The ideal candidate for this position will embody the philosophies of our Agency and Peer Program, adhering diligently to all policies, procedures, and requirements.
 Reporting directly to the Supervisor, Mobile Shelter Support Program you will be an integral part of our team.
+Please be aware that the MSSP Shift Lead will work across various sites, including COVID isolation sites, shelters, respites, encampments, and all warming centers.
+Flexibility to work on weekends, holidays, and overnight shifts is required.

 Job Posting: See the posting here